-APEC Member Economies are asked to make a determination as to TRUSTe's request for renewal of its recognition, taking into account the JOP's recommendation.
+APEC Member Economies are asked to make a determination as to TRUSTe's request for continued recognition as an Accountability Agent for the Privacy Recognition for Processors (PRP) System, taking into account the JOP's recommendation.
 Any APEC Member Economy has the right to reject the request of an applicant Accountability Agent for recognition for failure to meet any of the recognition criteria required in the APEC Accountability Agent Recognition Application.
 When making this determination, any APEC Member Economy may request additional information or clarification from TRUSTe or the JOP.
-If no objection is received within the deadline for consensus determination as established by the ECSG Chair, the request will be considered to be approved by the ECSG.
-Should Member Economies determine that TRUSTe has met the necessary criteria, APEC recognition will be limited to two years from the date of recognition, which is the date of endorsement of this report, proposed to be 31 August 2018.
+If no objection is received within the deadline for consensus determination as established by the Digital Economy Steering Group (DESG) Chair, the request will be considered to be approved by the DESG.
+Should Member Economies determine that TRUSTe has met the necessary criteria, APEC recognition will be limited to two years from the date of recognition, which is the date of endorsement of this report.
 TRUSTe may re-apply for APEC recognition if it so wishes at least one month prior to the date of recognition, following the same process described herein.
+Any subsequent rerecognition will be for a period of two years.